 Fireplace painting is a safe and rewarding project that will transform the feel of your home.
 With such a big project, you’ll need some direction on how to paint your fireplace and what to use.
 We’re here to help you answer all of your questions and prepare for your DIY fireplace painting.

 Preparing Your Fireplace

-Because cleaning the fireplace isn’t usually on the top of your daily to-do list, dust, soot, and loose mortar has most likely built up on your mantle.
-Before handling any paint, it is important that all of these materials are washed away so that the paint can completely bond with the surface of the fireplace and last for years to come.
-While soap and water can act as cleaners, the two aren’t as efficient as professional Fireplace Cleaners that are made to dissolve the strongest creosotes without using dangerous acids.
-The cleaner won’t remove stains that have developed on the brick or stone so don’t spend time scrubbing away at the blemishes because the paint will cover it.
+While soap and water can help, they aren’t as effective as professional fireplace cleaners that are made to dissolve creosote without using dangerous acids.
+The cleaner won’t remove stains that have developed on the brick or stone, but there’s no need to worry: the paint will cover stains.
 After you’ve rid your fireplace of loose contaminants, it will be ready for the first coat of paint!

 What You’ll Need